matkeg/RobotCopy/README.md

   </p>
 </h1>

-A college project written in Python which handles folder backups using the Windows **robocopy** command.
+A college project written in Python which handles folder backups using the Windows **robocopy** command, currently being fully reworked for better file organization, performance, and UI.

 ## Uses
 <p align="left">